Philadelphia Deed Transfers Lawyers

-A deed is an important document.
 A deed is a legal document that states ownership of a piece of property.
 When you go to purchase a home, you typically cannot buy the home outright.
 You must go to a bank to obtain a mortgage.
 Until a homeowner pays the mortgage in full, the bank holds the deed.
 Once you have the deed in your possession, you might want to sell the property.
 By doing so, the deed must be legally transferred from the current owner to the future owner without imperfections.

 At Freundlich & Littman, LLC we are your dedicated and experienced deed transfer attorneys.
 We handle deed transfers, property transfers, and other issues related to deeds.
 The manner in which a deed transfers owners is important.
 One false move could void the transfer.
 Legal counsel is often necessary for out of state deed transfers and complicated title exchanges.